pbortnick/javascript-travel-project/spec.md

 Specs:
 - [x] Use jQuery for implementing new requirements
 - [x] Include a show resource rendered using jQuery and an Active Model Serialization JSON backend.
-- [x] Include an index resource rendered using jQuery and an Active Model Serialization JSON backend.
+- x Include an index resource rendered using jQuery and an Active Model Serialization JSON backend.
 - [x] Include at least one has_many relationship in information rendered via JSON and appended to the DOM.
 - [x] Use your Rails API and a form to create a resource and render the response without a page refresh.
 - [x] Translate JSON responses into js model objects.